 Other side effects:

-Men who take potassium-sparing diuretics may experience impotence or decreased sex drive, since these medications have anti-androgenic effects.
+Since these medications have anti-androgenic effects, men who take potassium-sparing diuretics may experience impotence or decreased sex drive.
 Some men also develop breast augmentation.

 Premenopausal women who take these diuretics may experience menstrual irregularities, and postmenopausal women may develop uterine bleeding.